Award Winning Personal Injury Lawyers

 Contact an Experienced Louisville Personal Injury Attorney

-Whether you are negotiating a settlement or taking a case to court, it is always best to have an experienced Louisville personal injury attorney working for you.
+Whether you are negotiating a settlement or taking a case to court, it is always best to have an experienced Louisville personal injury lawyer working for you.
 An experienced personal injury attorney in Kentucky knows the law, but more importantly, they understand the tactics that defendants use to avoid liability.
 Having a Dolt, Thompson, Shepherd & Conway, PSC attorney by your side shows that you mean business.
-We will deploy our over five decades of experience to protect your interests and get the best resolution in your case.
+We will deploy our over five decades of experience to protect your interests, handle communications with insurance companies, and get the best resolution in your case.
 If you need more information about how we can help you in your personal injury case, contact us to schedule your free consultation or call 502-244-7772 today.

 • Product Liability Settlement $95 Million